ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 ![_config.yml]({{ https://rmeena840.github.io/ }}/images/event-recording-trace.png)

 On successfully getting host connected to the target.
-The target produces the TCP streams to the host which is converted into LTTng trace on the host side.
+The target produces the TCP streams to the host which is converted into LTTng format on the host's side.
 The Trace Compass and babeltrace are two software that can read the LTTng trace.
-The babeltrace can only print the LTTng trace whereas, Trace Compass can also display CPU usage and resources.
+The babeltrace can only print the LTTng trace whereas, Trace Compass can display CPU usage and resources.

 # What was done in three GSoC phases: